Event-Pro-Solutions/api/README.md

 DELETE /events/:id    Delete an event

 ## Running the Project
+First, download project depedencies: npm update

-To run the project locally, use:
+Then, to run the project locally, use:
 npm start